-Who joins the CIEP as a Corporate Subscriber?
+Who joins the CIEP as a Corporate Member?

 Corporate membership suits a wide variety of organisations and businesses, because whatever content you are producing, it will benefit from professional editorial help.
-Our Corporate Subscribers include
+Our Corporate Members include

 - government departments